| Lumb Farm 2008 | |||||||||||||||||||||||||

 |

-The Ashes Demise
+The Ashes Demise Following

-face it, planning and organising a festival, even on such a small scale,
+and organising a festival, even on such a small scale, is a handful at

-is a handful at the best of times, and doing it with children in tow is
+the best of times, and doing it with children in tow is simply silly.

-simply silly.
-The complete farce that saw the loss of the Whistle Stop
+The complete farce that saw the loss of the Whistle Stop as a venue really

-as a venue really put a damper on the experience, and the attitude of
+put a damper on the experience, and the attitude of sufferance we had

-something we could do without.
+do without.
 Should we bother?
-If so, why, where, and
+If so, why, where, and how?
+Ashes From Ashes

-And the whole thing worked out splendidly.
+whole thing worked out splendidly.
 One or two qualms were experienced

 when it was discovered that the BNP were having their family weekend away